ramsesm2071/sep10-freedom-project/blog/entry04.md

 -----
 ## Engineering Design Process

-I am currently in the second stage of the Engineering Design Process (EDP), where I need to research the problem I defined in stage one in greater depth.
-The problem I identified is that while online music provides artists with global exposure, it also poses challenges in ensuring fair compensation and has contributed to the decline of traditional music stores.
-In this stage, we are tasked with researching a topic we are passionate about and exploring how technology influences it.
-For example, technology has led to the development of software instruments, electronic production techniques, and Digital Audio Workstations (DAWs).
-These innovations give artists powerful tools to experiment with sounds, collaborate remotely, and produce music independently.
+I am currently in the sixth stage of the Engineering Design Process (EDP), where I test and evaluate the prototype, which is me just tinkering in my IDE using a-frame.
+So far I've been getting the hang of it quite quickly due to having a friend willing to help teach me the basics of A-frame and it's helped me get on my feet quite quickly.

 ## Skills